Rishit-dagli/Rishit-dagli.github.io/_posts/2023-01-20-domain-generalization-using-causal-matching.md

 ## Review

 Here, I review the paper Domain Generalization using Causal Matching [^review].
+I believe for anyone to benefit or follow along the blog, it might be best to first read the paper themselves and then read the review.

 ### Summary